I love this unit and call her Scampers. My family and friends have used it for family trips and loved it!

-Awesome air!
-New tires, comfortable bed, sleeps 5, light enough to pull with my VW Jetta, water, stove, fridge (low temp fridge), insulated soft cooler, Tempur-Pedic mattress toppers, propane, electric.
+New tires with a full-size spare, sleeps 5, light enough to pull with my VW Jetta, water, stove, fridge.

-I will go over everything about the camper when you pick it up.
+- I will go over everything in the camper when you pick it up.

 But, here is a great general video about setting up, using and breaking down a popup camper.
 It also includes little things, like where the drain line is, setting up the awning, how to turn on the propane for appliances, etc...

 a few things are different on this model, but generally it is accurate -

 - the stove top burner works with propane and is easy to light